 What is Neurofeedback?

-Neurofeedback is an evidence-based treatment to help regulate electrical brainwave activity to reduce the severity of symptoms that may result from an imbalance.
+Neurofeedback (also known as EEG Biofeedback) is an evidence-based treatment to help regulate electrical brainwave activity to reduce the severity of symptoms that may result from an imbalance.
 The process of Neurofeedback is similar to how a speedometer works.
 A speedometer provides information about how fast a car is going at a given time.
 A driver uses this information to regulate their speed when they are traveling in different areas, such as a school zone or highway.
 The speedometer’s feedback can then be used by the driver to determine if they are going too fast or too slow, allowing them to regulate their speed accordingly.

 Neurofeedback uses this same approach, but by giving the client information about their brainwave patterns.
 If their brainwave patterns are too fast or too slow, Neurofeedback provides information to help regulate this activity to achieve an optimal state for the demands of the situation.
 Remember, a speedometer does not increase or decrease the speed of a car.
 It’s merely a tool that enables the driver to regulate their speed.
 In the same way, Neurofeedback helps the client gain better control over their brainwave patterns and gives them a greater flexibility over their functioning.